logo

 Important Information

-The Playhouse access guide [PDF, 462KB] provides information on what you can expect while visiting QPAC.
+The Playhouse Visual and Sensory Guide [PDF, 2 MB] provides information on what you can expect while visiting QPAC.

 Official ticketing service for QPAC